Twitter unlocks accounts of Congress party, Rahul Gandhi | Politics

 Twitter Saturday restored the account of Rahul Gandhi, alongside those of the Congress and its other leaders, amid ongoing friction between the social media platform and the party over its members sharing pictures of the family of an alleged rape victim.

 ''Satyameva Jayate (truth alone triumphs)'', the Congress tweeted in its first reaction after its official handle was unlocked.
-Gandhi's and Congress' accounts were temporarily suspended last week after he tweeted pictures of the family of the nine-year-old victim of alleged rape and murder in Northwest Delhi.
-Twitter deemed it violation of its rules.
+Gandhi's and Congress's accounts were temporarily suspended last week after he tweeted pictures of the family of the nine-year-old victim of alleged rape and murder in Northwest Delhi.
+Twitter is deemed in violation of its rules.

+Twitter on its part said it restored Gandhi's account after the Congress leader submitted a consent letter from the family of the girl for use of images but continues to withhold the tweets that contain the images saying they violate India's laws.

 Sources said the Twitter accounts of some of the party leaders who had shared the same pictures have also been restored.